dbmcclain/Astronomy/README.md

 ;; So we match on RA and off by 1 arcsec in Dec.
 ```
 While the following functions for precession still exist in the code body, the use of **RADEC** and **TO-RADEC** feels much more natural.
-This new method incorporates good long-term Precession, decent Nutation to better than 1 arcsec, and Aberration (which can be up to ±20 arcsec annual variation).
+This new method automates proper motion corrections, good long-term Precession, decent Nutation to better than 1 arcsec, and Aberration (which can be up to ±20 arcsec annual variation).
 Initial tests show agreement to within 1 arcsec in apparent position against various other sources.
 ___

 **prec** _RA-ang Dec-ang &optional to-epoch from-epoch => RA_ang, Dec_ang_